AIHubCentral/.github/CONTRIBUTING.md

 - **Website**: Help us improve the AI HUB website by fixing bugs, enhancing features, or creating new sections/pages.
 - **Projects**: Contribute to specific projects hosted in our repositories by submitting bug reports, implementing new features, or suggesting improvements.
 - **Documentation**: Assist us in improving the documentation of our projects by fixing errors, clarifying instructions, or adding missing information.
-- **Community Engagement**: Participate in discussions, forums, and online events to share your knowledge, ask questions, and help other members of the AI HUB FRANCE community.
+- **Community Engagement**: Participate in discussions, forums, and online events to share your knowledge, ask questions, and help other members of the AI HUB community.

 ## Submitting Contributions